Kihumba/private-/D3/JavaScript D3/README.md

 ## How to use this Curriculum

-If you are working to advance to JavaScript D3 level, use this curriculum to either:
+If you are working toward advancement to JavaScript D3 level, use this curriculum to either:
 - **(a)** practice creating new applications for real users in different JavaScript languages, or
 - **(b)** if you have already built a range of applications, use the curriculum to ensure that your work measures up in quality and quantity against those listed here.